60+ Stats On AI Replacing Jobs (2025)

 That represents 9.1% of all jobs worldwide.
 Potential job losses will not be evenly distributed across different sectors of the economy.
 Instead, they will likely be concentrated in the professions most vulnerable to being automated via generative AI tools (writing, photography, software development, etc.).

-By 2025, two million workers in manufacturing could be replaced by automated tools (MIT / Boston University)
+Globally, 20 million manufacturing jobs could be replaced by automated tools by 2030 (PatentPC)

 Most of these automated tools are robots, not strictly AI, but some of these lost jobs will be replaced with new AI tools.